Hana-Le/blogdown_Hana/content/project/Titanic/Titanic_Survival.md

 # 1. Introduction

-The Titanic sank in 1912 after hitting an iceberg.
-Many people thought it was unsinkable, but it wasn't.
-Sadly, most of the passengers and crew didn't have a lifeboat, and many people died.
-Some groups had a better chance of surviving than others.

 This project uses data from the Kaggle competition ["Titanic - Machine Learning from Disater"](https://www.kaggle.com/competitions/titanic/overview).
-The goal of this project is to use machine learning to build a predictive model that predicts which passengers survived the Titanic shipwreck answers the question: “what sorts of people were more likely to survive?” using passenger data (ie. name, age, gender, socio-economic class, etc) and evaluate the performance of the model using the test data.
-It looks like a very simple project but I aim to learn more about exploratory data analysis thru analysing the dataset.
+The goal of this project is to use machine learning to build a predictive model that predicts which passengers survived the Titanic shipwreck, to  answers the question: “what sorts of people were more likely to survive?” using passenger data (ie. name, age, gender, socio-economic class, etc).

+It seems like a straightforward project that is quite popular among beginners in data science :smiley:, but my objective is to gain more experience working with this type of dataset.

 # 2. Overview the data
 ## 2.1 Loading packages and reading the data